Spicy sides for your yearbook coverage

 Written by Gracie MacDonell

-Add flavor to your coverage by using different ways to serve up the information.
+You can add flavor to your yearbook coverage by using different ways to serve up the information.

 Meat and potatoes are satisfying, but vegetables and fruits are essential, and appetizers and dessert are fun.
 When you think of how to present a story, think about a meal.
 Does it need a filling feature story with a sweet pull quote?
 Or maybe a veggie plate of charts will suffice.